klaudiosinani/ao/readme.md

 Ubuntu Linux users can directly install through [`Snap`](https://snapcraft.io/ao-app/) `snap install ao-app`

-Arch Linux users can directly install through [AUR](https://aur.archlinux.org/packages/ao/) `yaourt ao`
+Arch Linux users can directly install through [`AUR`](https://aur.archlinux.org/packages/ao/) `yaourt ao`

+#### Note

+The version available on `AUR` may not be the latest.
+If that is the case, please consider downloading directly from the [Github releases](https://github.com/klauscfhq/ao/releases/latest) page.

 ## Features